AdobeDocs/genstudio.de-DE/.github/ISSUE_TEMPLATE/BUG.md

 ---

-# Den Fehler beschreiben
+# Beschreiben Sie den Fehler

 <!-- (REQUIRED) What is the issue?
 Describe your experience with the current behavior.
 Provide as much detail and resources as you can. -->

-Stellen Sie Folgendes sicher:
+Achten Sie auf Folgendes:

 - [ ] Links zu betroffenen Inhalten bereitstellen
 - [ ] Screenshots hinzufügen
 - [ ] Beschreibung des erwarteten Ergebnisses

-## Lösung vorschlagen
+## Vorschlagen einer Lösung

 <!-- (OPTIONAL) Describe your solution for this issue. -->